aws-cloudformation/cloudformation-guard/README.md

 Expected outcome is that rule fails showing us the violation message since our template is non-compliant.

 For detailed documentation regarding all supported functions, please [follow this link](./docs/FUNCTIONS.md).
+For limitations of functions usage, please read [this note](./docs/KNOWN_ISSUES.md#function-limitation).

 ## <a name="registry"></a> AWS Rule Registry